StrangeBeeCorp/docs/docs/thehive/administration/authentication/configure-authentication.md

     **Enable basic authentication**

     Authenticates HTTP requests using a login and password.
+When enabled, you must provide a realm—a string that defines a protected space on the server.

     **Enable HTTP header authentication**

-    Authenticates HTTP requests using a HTTP header that cointains a user login.
+    Authenticates HTTP requests using a HTTP header that contains a user login.
+When enabled, you must provide the header name that the server will use to extract the login information from incoming requests.

     **Enable multi-factor authentication**